Sashank-Singh/Portfolio/README.md

 - Developed stock analysis using Python and libraries like Pandas and Plotly.
 - The application processes real-time data to present interactive visualizations of daily and cumulative stock returns and volatility assessments for multiple stocks.
 - User-centric and distills complex financial data into accessible insights, bolstering strategic investment decision-making.

+**Fake News Detection with Machine Learning** (Aug 2024)
+•	Developed a machine learning model utilizing Natural Language Processing (NLP) techniques to detect fake news from a diverse news corpus automatically.
+•	Implemented a Bidirectional Neural Network and Long Short-Term Memory (LSTM) model, enhancing my understanding of deep learning applications in real-world scenarios.
+•	Conducted data preprocessing, including text cleaning and vectorization, to prepare the dataset for model training, resulting in improved accuracy and efficiency in fake news classification.
+•	Gained hands-on experience in applying machine learning algorithms to address critical issues in information credibility and misinformation.

 **Real-Time Collaboration Platform** (Dec 2023)
 - Engineered a full-stack real-time collaboration platform using Node.js, Express, and WebSocket, enhancing remote teamwork capabilities.